Aaron98990/ways-of-the-game/misconduct.md

 >
 >   - show dissent towards, or remonstrate with, a match official
 >
->   - act in a provocative or inflammatory manner
 >
 > - entering the field of play to:
 >